 - Common examples of negative activity include constant overdrafts, returned checks, account abuse, check fraud, and more.
 Each record stays on file for five years unless you dispute inaccurate information.

 - You can obtain a free ChexSystems report every year from ConsumerDebit.com.

-Of the top 10 banks in the U.S. by deposits, I found that only two of them (Wells Fargo and PNC Bank) provide actual second chance checking accounts.
-Two other banks (Chase and BB&T) offer prepaid debit card accounts in lieu of second chance checking accounts.
+Of the top 10 banks in the U.S. by deposits, only one of them (Wells Fargo) provide actual second chance checking accounts.
+Three other banks (Chase, PNC Bank, BB&T) offer prepaid debit card accounts in lieu of second chance checking accounts.

-Since it doesn’t make sense for someone with a bad banking history to go for a more expensive checking account, I’m only going to focus on the basic checking accounts from these banks.
+Since it doesn’t make sense for someone with a bad banking history to go for a more expensive checking account, let’s focus on the basic checking accounts from these banks.